G6EJD/ESP32-e-Paper-Weather-Display/README.md

 Go to Sketch > Include Library... > Manage Libraries....
 Then, for each library, put its name into the text field to have its metadata

-NOTE: See scematic for the wiring diagram, all displays are wired the same, so wire a 7.5" the same as a 1.54" or 2.9" display!
+NOTE: See schematic for the wiring diagram, all displays are wired the same, so wire a 7.5" the same as a 1.54" or 2.9" display!

 Compile and upload the code - Enjoy!